As regular followers of our Sprinter Camper Vans Instagram account will know, not all Sprinter van conversions end up as camper vans with bathrooms.

 When we share cool Sprinter van conversion interiors one of the most commonly-asked questions is ‘what about the bathroom?’.
 Or for variations on that question, ‘where’s the bathroom?
 Does this small camper van have a toilet?
 Where is the van shower?’.

-It’s an important question and, for many, having a camper with a shower and/or a toilet is very high on the list of must-haves when planning to build or buy a converted Sprinter camper van.
+It’s an important question, especially if you’re planning full time van life, and, for many, having a camper with a shower and/or a toilet is very high on the list of must-haves when planning to build or buy a converted Sprinter camper van.

-In this post we are sharing some of our favorite camper vans with bathrooms, including interiors showcasing indoor showers and toilets.
+In this post we are sharing some of our favorite camper vans with bathrooms, including Sprinter van interiors showcasing indoor showers and toilets.

 Be prepared to be amazed at some of the innovative and creative solutions DIY van builders and professional van conversion companies have come up with for the van bathroom challenge!